 Your loan rate will be tied to a standard index and will go up and down as that index fluctuates.
 This variability—along with a shorter amortization period—lowers the lender’s risk because your mortgage payment will go up should interest rates skyrocket in the future.

 This refers to the length of the loan.
-Residential mortgages are usually longer-term and commercial mortgages are generally much shorter.
+Residential mortgages are usually longer-term and commercial mortgage real estate loans are generally much shorter.
 Most commercial real estate loans range from 3 to 10 years; in fact, 10-year commercial property loans are rare.

 Because lenders take a lower amount of risk with residential mortgages, repayment periods are more flexible.
 They can be as long as 50 years or short as 15 years.